Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Introduction

-The two notions of phase transitions can also be exploited directly to devise fully polynomial-time deterministic approximation schemes (FPTAS) for computing the partition function of the 2-spin system.
-The method associated with {correlation decay}, or more precisely \emph{strong spatial mixing} (SSM)\footnote{ There are weak spatial mixing and strong spatial mixing.
-Weak spatial mixing just refers to the correlation decay property; strong spatial mixing requires that correlations between spins decay exponentially with distance even when conditioning on a pre-described partial configuration.} was originally developed by Bandhyopadhyay and Gamarnik~\cite{BG-add-here}, and Weitz \cite{Weitz06} for the hard-core model.
+The two notions for (the absence of) phase transitions can also be exploited directly to devise fully polynomial-time deterministic approximation schemes (FPTASes) for computing the partition functions of 2-spin systems.
+The method associated with {correlation decay}, or more precisely, \emph{strong spatial mixing} (SSM)\footnote{ There are weak spatial mixing and strong spatial mixing.
+Weak spatial mixing just refers to the correlation decay property; strong spatial mixing requires that correlations between spins decay exponentially with distance even when conditioning on a pre-described partial configuration.}, was originally developed by Weitz \cite{Weitz06}, and Bandyopadhyay and Gamarnik~\cite{BG-add-here} for the hard-core model, and was extended to complex parameters~\cite{harvey2018computing}.
 It turns out to be a very powerful tool for antiferromagnetic 2-spin systems \cite{zhang2009approximating,li2012approximate,li2013correlation,sinclair2014approximation}.
-While for ferromagnetic 2-spin systems, limited results \cite{zhang2009approximating,guo2018uniqueness} have been obtained via the correlation decay method.
-The method turning complex zero-free regions of the partition function into FPTASes was developed by Barvinok \cite{BarvinokBook}, and extended by Patel and Regts \cite{PatelRegts17}.
-It is usually called the \emph{Taylor polynomial interpolation} method.
-Motivated by this method, several complex zero-free regions have been obtained for hard-core models \cite{PetersRegts19,Bencszero}, Ising models \cite{mann2019approximation,LSSFisherzeros,petersregts20,GGHP22,PRS23}, and general 2-spin systems \cite{zerofe,shao2019contraction}.
+In contrast, for ferromagnetic 2-spin systems, the correlation decay method has yielded only limited results~\cite{zhang2009approximating,guo2018uniqueness}.
+In these cases, correlation decay is typically established via tree recurrence arguments, which rely on the uniqueness condition on regular trees (also known as the contraction condition~\cite{shao2019contraction}) and on the careful design of a suitable potential function.